Skip to content

 MetaverseAttributeName string Yes (ByMvName set) The metaverse attribute name to evaluate; auto-resolves to ID (export rules only)

-ConnectedSystemAttributeId int Yes (ByCsId set) The connected system attribute ID to evaluate (import rules only)
+ConnectedSystemAttributeId int Yes (ByCsId set) The Connected System attribute ID to evaluate (import rules only)

-ConnectedSystemAttributeName string Yes (ByCsName set) The connected system attribute name to evaluate; auto-resolves to ID (import rules only)
+ConnectedSystemAttributeName string Yes (ByCsName set) The Connected System attribute name to evaluate; auto-resolves to ID (import rules only)

 ComparisonType string Yes The comparison operator.
 Valid values: Equals, NotEquals, StartsWith, NotStartsWith, EndsWith, NotEndsWith, Contains, NotContains, LessThan, LessThanOrEquals, GreaterThan, GreaterThanOrEquals.